Why Page Source Doesn't Show Everything (JavaScript SEO Explained)

 For decades, digital marketers relied on "View Page Source" to understand a website.
 But with the rise of modern JavaScript frameworks like React, Next.js, Vue, and Angular, that old reliable tool has a significant blind spot.

-If you click "View Source" on a modern web application and see nothing but a `
+If you click "View Source" on a modern web application and see nothing but a <div id="root"></div> or a massive block of unreadable script tags, you've encountered the JavaScript SEO challenge.

 1. Raw Source vs. Rendered DOM